allardjun/Math227C/README.md

 Special dates

-- Wed April 12th wk2 - no class.
-- Fri April 14th wk2 - no class.
-- Wed May 3rd wk5 - guest lecture
+- There will be no lecture Wednesday, April 17th (wk 3).
+Instead we will:
-- Fri June 9th wk10 - no class.
-There will be an out-of-class video lecture
+- There will be no lecture Monday, May 13th (wk 7).
+Instead we will:
-- Tue, Jun 13, 1:30-3:30pm.
+- An out-of-class recorded lecture
+- Meet on June 7th (final exam slot) 1:30-3:30pm.
 This will not be an exam, but rather two regular in-class work sessions (Problem Set 11)